SnehaTri/animal-fun-facts/facts/elephant.md

 Conservation

     Endangered: African elephants are vulnerable due to habitat loss and poaching, while Asian elephants are endangered.
-    Keystone Species: They play a crucial role in their ecosystems, such as creating water holes used by other animals.
+    Keystone Species: They play a crucial role in their ecosystems, such as creating water holes used by other animal.